majoshi1/fileSysPlay/README.md

 - Run `scaffold-any-app write ./app2`
 - This will make a new app2 folder from input file structure.

+The utility will look for `.gitignore` file for ignoring files/folders.
+If not available, it will ignore `'target', 'node_modules', 'classes', 'build'`, by default.

 #### Example file structure
 ```js
 [{